Courses may include

 COSM 2055 - Artistry of Hair Styling/Cutting II

 This course provides a deeper investigation of the basic principles of cutting including the importance of consultation practices and the use of hair shaping tools, angles, and elevation of cutting techniques and the importance of timings.
-Learners will practice techniques in finger waving, pin curls, and roller placements.
-Learners will explore traditional men's cutting through the Wahl Men's Method.
+Students will practice techniques in finger waving, pin curls, and roller placements.
+A good hair cut is the basis to successful hair styling and success in the industry.

 COSM 2065 - Work Experience